nfrohner/ttpbeam/README.md

 Alternatively, Google OR-Tools can be used to solve the arising capacitated vehicle routing problems (CVRPs) on the fly used as guidance for the beam search and keep already solved problems in a cache:

-> julia --project=. ttp_beam_search_ortools.jl insts/circ/circ14.txt 3 true 16384 true lexicographic none 0.0 false -1
+> julia --project=. ttp_beam_search_ortools.jl insts/circ/circ14.txt 3 true 16384 true lexicographic none 0.0 false -1 false

 For the latter, there is also an iterative variant, which increases the beam width by a factor every number of runs until either a time or maximum beam width is hit: